flpm/oak/output/lists/subjects.md

     name: about Financial Markets
     title: 'Theme: Financial Markets'
     subtitle: Books about financial markets and related topics
-    description: 'I have 1 book about Financial Markets in my bookshelf.
+    description: 'I have 1 book about Financial Markets in my personal library.

       ### Titles: